Av0cat0/weather-analytics-platform/README.md

 I had some issues when manipulating the time variables due to wrong formats, I used my past experience of an old issue I had years ago and converted all the variables to UTC format using the right ISO and the '+Z' postfix.

+### curl command issue

+curl command didn't work in PowerShell, caused parameter ambiguity errors.
+Due to the assignment content and purpose, I decided not to troubleshoot it and invest the remaining time on more important issues